julelang/manual/src/std/io.md

 	fn Read(mut self, mut buf: []byte)!: (n: int)
 }
 ```
-Implements the basic Read method.
+Implements the basic Read method\.

-Reads up to len(buf) bytes into buf.
-It returns the number of bytes read (0 &lt;= n &lt;= len(buf)).
-Even if Read returns n &lt; len(buf), it may use all of buf as scratch space during the call.
-If some data is available but not len(buf) bytes, Read conventionally returns what is available instead of waiting for more.
+Reads up to len\(buf\) bytes into buf\.
+It returns the number of bytes read \(0 &lt;= n &lt;= len\(buf\)\)\.
+Even if Read returns n &lt; len\(buf\), it may use all of buf as scratch space during the call\.
+If some data is available but not len\(buf\) bytes, Read conventionally returns what is available instead of waiting for more\.

-If len(buf) == 0, Read should always return n == 0.
-Implementations of Read are should return zero byte count for EOF.
-If len(buf) != 0 and EOF reached, should return zero byte count to represent EOF.
+If len\(buf\) == 0, Read should always return n == 0\.
+Implementations of Read are should return zero byte count for EOF\.
+If len\(buf\) \!= 0 and EOF reached, should return zero byte count to represent EOF\.

-The Read method mutable because implementation may should do mutable operations, or this method may called needed from the mutable method, which is not cannot be internally mutable.
-Such a mutable behaviors should be documented by the implementation.
+The Read method mutable because implementation may should do mutable operations, or this method may called needed from the mutable method, which is not cannot be internally mutable\.
+Such a mutable behaviors should be documented by the implementation\.

-Implementations must not retain buf.
-Exceptionals are not standardized.
-Should be documented by implementations.
+Implementations must not retain buf\.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## Writer
 ```jule